go-spatial/tegola-osm/README.md

 ```

 ## Import the Natural Earth dataset (requires gdal. can be skipped if you're only interested in OSM)
 Update the database credentials inside of `natural_earth.sh`, then run: `./natural_earth.sh`.
-This will downlaod the natural earth dataset and insert it into PostGIS under a database named `natural_earth`.
+This will download the natural earth dataset and insert it into PostGIS under a database named `natural_earth`.
 The script is idempotent.

 ## Install SQL helper functions
 Execute `postgis_helpers.sql` against your OSM database.